a man looking at a tv screen full of movie streaming options

 food, inc movie poster

-I Am An Animal: The Story of Ingrid Newkirk and PETA (2007)
+I Am an Animal: The Story of Ingrid Newkirk and PETA (2007)

 Meet the woman who founded PETA.
-See what makes her tick, see how far she is willing to go to help animals, hear what her detractors say—some who fear any threat to their bottom line and others who are envious of her success—and meet some of the animals who have benefited from her tireless work.
+See what makes her tick, see how far she is willing to go to help animals, hear what her detractors say—some who fear any threat to their bottom line and others who are envious of her success—and meet some of the appreciative animals who have benefited from her tireless work.

-Watch on YouTube.
+Watch on Apple TV or YouTube.

 Fast Food Nation (2006)